-NOTE 14: Employee Retirement Benefits

-Teachers Insurance and Annuity Association/College Retirement Equities Fund (TIAA/CREF)
+NOTE 15: Employee Retirement Benefits Teachers Insurance and Annuity Association/College Retirement Equities Fund (TIAA/CREF)

 Plan Description: Arkansas Tech University participates in TIAA/CREF, a defined contribution plan.
 The plan is a 403(b) program as defined by Internal Revenue Service Code of 1986 as amended and is administered by TIAA/CREF.
 TIAA is an insurance company offering participants a traditional annuity with guaranteed principal and a specific interest rate plus the opportunity for additional growth through dividends.
 CREF is an investment company that offers a number of equity investment options.
 Arkansas Code Annotated § 24-7-804 authorizes participation in the plan.
-The University's contributions to TIAA/CREF for the years ended June 30, 2021, 2020, and 2019 were \$4,246,252, \$3,348,210, and \$3,442,711, respectively.
-Participants' contributions were \$2,576,632, \$2,510,983, and \$2,553,801, for the year ended June 30, 2021, 2020, and 2019, respectively.
+The University's contributions to TIAA/CREF for the years ended June 30, 2022, 2021, and 2020 were \$3,327,305, \$4,246,252, and \$3,348,210, respectively.
+Participants' contributions were \$2,475,225, \$2,576,632, and \$2,510,983, for the year ended June 30, 2022, 2021, and 2020, respectively.

 Funding Policy: TIAA/CREF has contributory plans.
-Contributory members contribute a minimum of six percent of earnings to the plan.
-The University matches 10 percent for contributory members.
+Prior to July 1, 2021, contributory members contribute a minimum of six percent of earnings to the plan.
+The University matches ten percent for contributory members.
+July 1, 2021 forward, new contributory members contribute a minimum of four percent of earning to the plan.
+The University matches eight percent for contributory members.